QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 "But Sunday is the day on which we all hold our common assembly, because it is the first day on which God... made the world; and Jesus Christ our Saviour on the same day rose from the dead."

-These documents are not Scripture, but they are valid historical witnesses of what Christians were actually doing.
-Whatever Constantine later did politically, he did not invent the practice of Sunday gatherings.
-The evidence shows it existed long before him.
+These documents are not Scripture, but they are real historical evidence of what Christians were doing.
+Whatever Constantine later did politically, he did not invent Sunday gatherings.
+The evidence shows they existed long before him.

 By labeling the historical Church as "Babylon" or "Pagan," the movement creates a theological dilemma.
 Jesus gave a specific promise regarding His Church: